msillano/tuyaDAEMON/README.md

  <img src="https://github.com/msillano/tuyaDAEMON/blob/main/pics/Immagine%202022-04-07%20184055.png?raw=true">
 </td></tr></table>

 - For Android, as portable UI (but also on PC with a simulator), I found very good and customizable, but still simple, the client ['IOT MQTT panel'](https://play.google.com/store/apps/details?id=snr.lab.iotmqttpanel.prod), with a nice look and JSON handling.
 The look is equivalent to node-red.dashboard, I used it to make some specialized UI.
-Any UI is a file JSON. that can be exported and imported.
+Any UI is a file JSON that can be exported and imported.
 As an example see [here](https://github.com/msillano/tuyaDAEMON/wiki/custom-device--MQTT-'Ozone_PDMtimer'-case-study) the `node-red` and `IOT MQTT panel` implementations of the same interface, side by side.

 The MQTT topics structure is simple: